About Brandy Wheeler

 1. Know your target audience

 For video advertising to work, you have to know your target audience.
-What works on Facebook with people that know you, won’t work on TV with people who don’t.
-Our target audience are travelers.
+What works on Facebook with people who know you, won’t work on TV with people who don’t.
+Our target audience is travelers.
 Some are visiting the area for the first time.
 We know certain things about them.
-To start with they want answers to the big W questions:
+To start with, they want answers to the big W questions:

 2. Don’t assume anything